FlowingCode/DevelopmentConventions/conventional-commits.md

 If possible, use the imperative present tense ("change" not "changed" nor "changes") and follow basic grammar rules: capitalize the first letter, end each sentence with a period, etc. This restriction can be relaxed.

 ### 5. Footer
 Optional.
 One or more footers may be provided one blank line after the body.
-Footers contains additional information about the commit, such as a description of the breaking changes, the list of issues that the commit closes, and other metadata.
+Footers contains additional information about the commit, such as a description of the breaking changes, the list of issues that the commit will close, and other metadata.

 Each footer consists of a word *token*, followed by either a `:<space>` or `<space>#` separator, followed by a string *value*.